liamse/learn_cases/README.md

 - webpack
     - Webpack configuration to use Babel and SASS and HTML Template
 - webpack-workbox
-    - Webpack configurationto use WorkBox (Service Workers in projcet)
+    - Webpack configuration to use WorkBox (Service Workers in projcet)